mattpap/masters-thesis/sphinx/src/introduction.rst

 The idea was very simple: lets reinvent the wheel for the 37th time and create a library for symbolic mathematics which will be written in pure Python.
-Thus, |sympy| is yet another approach to symbolic mathematics, a library written from scratch in Python, an interactive, interpreted, dynamically typed, general purpose programming language, which aims to become a full--featured symbolic mathematics package while keeping the code as simple as possible in order to be comprehensible and easily extensible.
-Moreover, SymPy does not depend, by default, on any external software besides a Python interpreter program, although additional dependencies like GMPY, Cython or Pyglet (for plotting) are optional.
+Thus, |sympy| is yet another approach to symbolic mathematics, a library written from scratch in Python, an interactive, interpreted, dynamically typed, general purpose programming language. |sympy| aims to become a full--featured symbolic mathematics package while keeping the code as simple as possible in order to be comprehensible and easily extensible.
+Moreover, SymPy does not depend, by default, on any external software besides a Python interpreter program, although additional dependencies like gmpy, Cython or Pyglet (for plotting) are optional.
 This way it is straightforward to use SymPy's mathematical functionality in environments like Google App Engine or Jython (Python in Java).
 It is also fairly easy for people to include SymPy in their projects.